UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 positional arguments:
  {user,project,projectuser,poc,institute}
-   user                Adding a new user with their initial project
+   csv                 Add all users from the provided CSV file user                Adding a new user with their initial project
    project             Adding a new project
    projectuser         Adding a new user-project-contact relationship